 - a.
 Verification of all dimensions and quantities are the responsibility of the Contractor. - b.
-Install new base, per pour in place manufacturer recommendations, as required to allow for proper drainage.
+Install new base, per Poured In Place manufacturer recommendations, as required to allow for proper drainage.
 Zero ponding of water will be tolerated. - c.
 Install new pour in place rubber surface per manufacturer standards.
 New surface must be tested to and comply with ASTM F192. - d.
-All work and material shall comply with all ASTM Playground Standards and specifications pertaining to all aspects of poured in place surfaces for play areas, including ADA requirements, fall protection, etc. as per the Public Playground Safety Handbook from the U.S. Consumer Product Safety Commission, see Attachment Q: Public Playground Safety Handbook. - e.
+All work and material shall comply with all ASTM Playground Standards and specifications pertaining to all aspects of Poured In Place surfaces for play areas, including ADA requirements, fall protection, etc. as per the Public Playground Safety Handbook from the U.S. Consumer Product Safety Commission, see Attachment H : Public Playground Safety Handbook.

+e.
 1/2" EPDM cap to be a 50/50 mix of black and a TBD color.

-1.3.4 WARRANTY
+1.3.3 Warranty